When I saw my first Android TV stick back in 2013, I knew it would change how we watched TV.

 Over the years, Android TV sticks have gotten more and more powerful.

 The original Rockchip MK802 had a whopping 1 GHz processor and only 512 MB of RAM memory.
 Now, for roughly the same price, you can get double the processor speed and eight times the memory!

 Why Buy an Android TV Stick vs. an Android Box?

 In general, an Android TV stick isn’t going to be as powerful as an Android TV box at the same price-point.

 Simple.
 It’s portable and easily concealed.

 Most people who buy Android sticks are looking for something that’s portable.
-A device they can take with them when travelling and still get access to all of their streaming services and content.
+Something they can take with them when traveling, and still get access to all of their streaming services and content.